vicgarcia/ctaql/README.md

-ctaql is an experiment with using GraphQL to provide access to data from the [CTA bustracker api](https://www.transitchicago.com/developers/bustracker/). it uses django to provide a graphql api, with the data being retrieve and cached from the CTA's REST api.
+ctaql is an experiment with GraphQL to provide access to the [CTA Bus Tracker API](https://www.transitchicago.com/developers/bustracker/).

+it uses Django to retrieve and cache data from the CTA and provide the GraphQL API

 clone the repositry